 Duties: The Town Clerk position is largely a statutory position, legislated by MGL Ch.
 41, Sec.
-15. The Town Clerk is charged with recording all votes of Town Meeting, administering oath of office, and overseeing elections.
-Other statutory duties include dog licensing, violation fee collection, maintenance of vital records, meeting notice postings, issues various permits and certificates, and administration of the annual Town Census.
+15. The Town Clerk is charged with recording all votes of Town Meeting, administering oath of office, and overseeing elections 1.
+Other statutory duties include dog licensing, violation fee collection, maintenance of vital records, meeting notice postings, issues various permits and certificates, and administration of the annual Town Census 2.
 The Town Clerk serves as the Custodian of all Town Records, as ex officio member of the Board of Registrars, as a Constable, as a Notary Public, as a Records Access Officer, and Keeper of the Town Seal.

 Requirements: This position is administrative, and requires thorough knowledge of applicable state, local, and federal statutes and regulations related to the duties and responsibilities of the Town Clerk's office.
-This includes knowledge of Open Meeting Law, Public Records Law, and State Ethics Law.